zaturnvalley/jquery-ajax/readme.md

 #### Requirements

 * Implement a jQuery AJAX request to the GA Doughnuts API.
 Make sure that the data can be printed to the Chrome console before continuing.
-* Once the data has been received from the API, store the data into an array.
-* Use `setInterval` to go through the array and display each doughnut to the screen, along with the flavor.
+* Once the data has been received from the API, use `setInterval` to go through the array and display each doughnut to the screen, along with the flavor.

 #### Deliverable